plancomps/CBS-beta/docs/Unstable-Funcons-beta/Computations/index.md

 ---
 layout: default
-title: Unstable-Computations
+title: Computations
 parent: Unstable-Funcons-beta
-permalink: /docs/Unstable-Funcons-beta/Unstable-Computations
+permalink: /docs/Unstable-Funcons-beta/Computations
 nav_order: "1"
 ---

-Unstable-Computations
+Computations
 =====================

 New funcons are introduced here.
 Compared to the funcons in [Funcons-beta],